-Located within the south-eastern tip of Europe, neighboring Romania to the north and Greece to the south, you have a land steeped with history, swooping mountain ranges and costal paradises.
+Located within the south-eastern tip of Europe, neighboring Romania to the north and Greece and Turkey to the south, you have a land steeped with history, swooping mountain ranges and costal paradises.
 In the past few decades, Bulgaria has developed into a leading tourist destination for both summer sun seekers and alpine winter sports enthusiasts.
 The Bulgarian countryside is beautiful and unspoiled.
-The wines and food are excellent and if you want some culture, there are plenty of monasteries hidden away in the mountains where you can hide away and reflect on life’s idiosyncrasies.
+The wines and food are excellent and if you want some culture, there are plenty of monasteries hidden in the mountains where you can hide away from the dynamics of the city and reflect on life.
 Alongside its tourist attractions, Bulgaria is transforming into one of the digital and technological capitals of Europe, with no signs of slowing down.
 With a culture that has foundations built on strong social connection, this makes relocating to Bulgaria easy for non-natives making it their home away from home.
-It is no surprise why so many people are flocking to Bulgaria.
+It is no surprise why so many people are relocating to Bulgaria.

 - Close proximity to major European hubs

 - Excellent climate, rich history, diverse culture and hospitality

 - EU member since 2007